Craft beer tourism: History

 The theory behind beer tourism is that people want to feel more connected to the beer that they are drinking.
 People have always been traveling to explore different cultures, geographies and even foods.
 Tourism within the beverage industry has long seen success with the development of enotourism—tourism related to the wine consumption and making process.
 Regions such as Northern California, and Tuscany have seen a large influx of tourists whose sole purpose is to sample the regions' wine.
 Beer tourism has seen an increase in recent years due to the rising popularity of craft beer and increased prevalence of microbreweries.
 In a study done by Nielsen it is reported that the average American has visited 2.1 breweries in the last year while traveling.
 The cultural movement of neolocalism, a movement aimed at preserving the identity of a community and promoting aspects that make it culturally unique, is stimulating this surge in microbrewery success.
 People want to purchase and consume products that are tied to the geography in which they are located.
-A study investigating the factors of the craft beer success found that the factor that communities found most important in establishing brand loyalty was the connection that the brewery had to the local community.
+A study investigating the factors of craft beer success found that the factor that communities found most important in establishing brand loyalty was the connection that the brewery had to the local community.
 This brings an explanation to the names, logos and imagery that are tied to the local geography in so many brewing establishments.

 Culture

 Craft beer, by definition, is brewed by small independent brewers.
 Small breweries often make beers that reflect the tastes of local beer drinkers, and sometimes contain local ingredients.
-For example, in the United States, West Coast-style India Pale Ale (IPA) can smell and taste different that East Coast IPA due to the different hops used and grown in each region.
+For example, in the United States, West Coast-style India Pale Ale (IPA) can smell and taste different that New England IPA due to the different brewing processes.
 Vermont brewers created a “hazy” version of Pale Ale and IPA using a particular type of yeast and brewing process.
 Other brewers across the globe may adopt these techniques or ingredients and put their own local twist on it.
 Microbreweries are said to be "hyper-local" in sourcing their ingredients from the local environment, giving their beer even more local character.
 For example, Colorado based, Crooked Stave Brewery uses locally sourced fruits such as peaches and apricots in all of their flavored beers; similarly, Yazoo Brewing in Nashville, Tennessee uses locally sourced honey as a sweetener in each of its flagship beers.
 Craft beer bars and breweries offer craft beer tourists the opportunity to mingle with locals, and experience different environments and cultures through a shared love of craft beer.

 Destinations

-Many cities throughout the country have benefitted from the brewery tourism industry.
+Many cities throughout the country have benefited from the brewery tourism industry.
 The craft beer industry contributed $79 billion to the United States economy and was responsible for 559,545 jobs in 2018 alone.
 Some cities have emerged as popular beercation destinations for travelers.